Unluckymans/png-token/README.md

 ## Dev Notes:

-- Used node_models as local instance and added to .gitignore
+- Used node_modules as local instance and added to .gitignore

 - Library's used are from Openzeppelin